dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ## NFTing tasks

 ## Getting what you pay for: negative attribution
-You get the behaviour you pay for, and so
+You get the behaviour you pay for, and so the AI should be aware of negative contribution - not paying the ruling for gas fees, and then rewards back to them are first docked what they owe plus some fair fines.

 ## Blockchaining AI